 This is just an example, of course.
 You could set up a similar relationship with any other nutrition coach or nutrition company you choose, as long as they’re amenable.

-The key is to make sure they’re giving advice you actually believe in, so that your clients aren’t receiving mixed messages and getting confused.
+The key is to make sure they’re giving advice you actually believe in, so that your clients/patients aren’t receiving mixed messages and getting confused.

-Step 3: Stay in touch with the client about their nutrition coaching.
+Step 3: Stay in touch about their nutrition coaching.

 For example, you might schedule regular check-ins to see how it’s going, what habits they’re working on, etc.

-Just stay informed so you have a sense of their progress and so you can make sure your programming dovetails with what’s happening on the nutrition side.
+Just stay informed so you have a sense of their progress and so you can make sure your work dovetails with what’s happening on the nutrition side.

 Top benefits of the partnership model:

-You can take care of your clients.
+You can take care of your clients/patients.
 If you aren’t ready or able to offer nutrition coaching right now, you’ll know they’re getting quality support in this area.
-Part of being a great coach is knowing when to call in extra resources to help your client succeed.
+Part of being a great coach is knowing when to call in extra resources to help your people succeed.
 Not everything needs to come from you.

 You buy yourself some time.
 Keep working in the areas where you’re already a superstar.
 Meanwhile, keep learning and practicing in areas you want to grow.
 Remember, you don’t have to do everything all at once.